 Tools or props available for use in this station include the following:

-- Fife - The fife has been used throughout history by the military personnel and folk musicians as well.
-Preserved graphics from the 16th century show the fife and drum as accompaniment instruments for dances and social gatherings.
-Throughout all of military history, the fife has been documented in records of the French, British and American troops.
+Fife- the fife has been used throughout history by the military personnel and folk musicians as well.
+Preserved graphics from the sixteenth century show the fife and drum as accompaniment instruments for dances and social gatherings.
+Throughout all of military history, the fife has been documented in records of the French, British, and American troops.
 Along with the drum, the fife provided musical signals and commands for every occasion of the soldier's life.*

-- Harmonica - The harmonica as we know it today was invented in 1821 by a 16-year old German clockmaker.
-The instrument was spread by American peddlers, soldiers and immigrants.
-In the mid-1800s, cowboys played their harmonicas to calm restless herds, soothe their horses and to keep themselves company on the long trails west.
-By the time of the Civil War, a great many soldiers-North and South-had a harmonica in their pocket.
+Harmonica - the harmonica as we know it today was invented in 1821 by a 16-year old German clockmaker.
+The instrument was spread by American peddlers, soldiers, and immigrants.
+In the mid-1800s, cowboys played their harmonicas to calm restless herds, soothe their horses, and to keep themselves company on the long trails.
+By the Civil War, a great many soldiers-North and South-had a harmonica in their pocket.

 Jaw Harp - Also known as the mouth harp or the jews harp.
 The jaw harp, a folk instrument of uncertain age and origin, was already well known during the European Middle Ages.
 The note it produces depends entirely upon the dimensions of the vibrating tongue, although the timbre of the note may be affected by the characteristics of the frame.
 The player can produce interesting effects with the note by regulating the breath.